cryptoseb/cryptoseb.pw/README.md

 # cryptoseb.pw | Website Files
 I created this website back in 2015 (I think) using Adobe Muse.
-Now, Muse has longsince been lost in the archived code of a program nobody cares about anymore, so there's a potential of some security holes here.
+Now, Muse has longsince been lost as a program that is not maintained or cared about anymore, so there's a potential of some security holes here.
+Feel free to fix them for me and send me the updated versions, haha.
 I went and updated this site sometime in 2019, I think, but really haven't touched it since.
+I'll update it sometime down the road once this tech-journey becomes more extensive.

 ## Some More Information: